 Mike Wormington, Associate Professor of Biology.
 My hometown is Overland Park, Kansas, and I attended the University of Kansas (Go Jayhawks!) where I earned my BA with Honors in Biology and my PhD in Biochemistry.
 I was an NIH Postdoctoral fellow at the Carnegie Institution for Science, Dept. of Embryology, in Baltimore, MD.
 I joined the UVa Biology faculty in 1989 and have taught Cell Biology since 1992.
-My longstanding research interest is the regulation of gene expression during oogenesis and embryogenesis and the interplay between genetic and metabolic reprogramming in cancer stem cells.
-My wife Susan, is the Art Director at UVa's Darden School of Business.
-Our two daughters and sons-in-law and our two grandchildren (with # 3 arriving in September!) keep us busy.
-What do I do for fun?
-I'm a Lieutenant Colonel and search and rescue mission pilot and the director of operations for the Virginia wing of the Civil Air Patrol which is the civilian auxiliary of the US Air Force.
+My longstanding research interest is the regulation of gene expression during early development.
+My wife Susan is the Art Director at UVa's Darden School of Business.
+Our two daughters and sons-in-law and our three grandchildren keep us busy.
+I'm also a Lieutenant Colonel and search and rescue mission pilot and the director of operations for the Virginia wing of the Civil Air Patrol, which is the civilian auxiliary of the US Air Force.

-Office: PLSB 206 Phone: 982-5803 email: ww2t@virginia.edu Group Office Hours in PLSB 200: 2-4:30 PM Tues. and Thurs.
+Office: PLSB 206 Phone: 982-5803 email: ww2t@virginia.edu

+Group Office Hours 2-4:30 PM Tues. and Thurs. in PLSB 200: Individual meetings by appointment.
+Office hours begin the week of August 28.

+UPDATED Graduate Teaching Assistant Lindsay Heckle

+Office: PLSB 238 Phone: 924-3943 email: lah8fx@virginia.edu

+Group Office Hours: 2-3:30 PM Mon. in PLSB 230.
+2-3:30 Weds. in PLSB 200.
 Individual meetings by appointment.

-UPDATED Graduate Teaching Assistant

-Richard Smindak Office: PLSB 238 Phone: 924-3943 email: rjs6dg@virginia.edu Group Office Hours in PLSB 230: 2-3:30 PM Mon. and Weds.
-Individual meetings by appointment.
+Office hours begin the week of August 28.